'Nearly all men can stand adversity, but if you want to test a man's character, give him power' - Abraham Lincoln

 1st President of FDS2, but also remnant having dual nationality Jew andRoman, spiritual Jew and spiritual Roman

-There were 5 further presidents of FDS2 after James who fed ELC saints, making 7 loaves in the case of the feeding of the 4,000 - see U67.
+There were 3 further presidents of FDS2 after Jude who fed ELC saints, making 7 loaves in the case of the feeding of the 4,000 - see U67.
 Then there were a further 49 presidents feeding of Zilpah feeding the HLC saints.
-FDS2 became a false church on 435Iyyar21 - we think - 4x of Nehemiah 6:4 and of Revelation 7:1 before Russell baptised the 2nd Russellite.
+FDS2 lost its 2EC water baptism on 455Tammuz18 and fell on 465Sivan6 - see U42.

 Jesus came for a second time in his first presence from 59Nisan20/Sivan9-62Tishri2/Heshvan21 in the fundamental pattern for FDS2 see U42.
 So Paul and John both lived to see him come again, the second time in his first presence.

 John wrote Revelation in Domitian’s reign 81-96 according to Irenaeus, Eusebius and Jerome.
 And from Revelation itself, it must have been written during the gap in the presence, i.e. between 79Tishri14 and 89Tishri14 (since John came to be in the Lord's day by inspiration not by being in it).
+Revelation 1:1 says to show his slaves [plural] what is going to occur.
+So it must have been written before the fall of FDS1, i.e. before 84Nisan14.
 Paul also joined him on Patmos to help in this task.
 See U151.
-So Revelation must have been written between 81 and 89 AD.
+So Revelation must have been written between 81 and 84Nisan14 AD.